KeesCBakker/dependency-injection-with-ioptions-in-console-apps-in-net/README.md

 - Support for appsettings.json configuration
 - Support for environment variables configuration
 - Support for IOption injection
-- Support for IOption data validation validation on startup
+- Support for IOption data validation on startup